vert-x/openshift-cartridge/README.md

 For more information on application scaling in OpenShift see [Scaling on OpenShift](https://www.openshift.com/developers/scaling).

+## Updating Vert.x

+The version of Vert.x that is installed is dictated by the version of the cartridge specified in the `metadata/manifest.yml` file when you first create the application.
+However it may be necessary to update the version manually w/out having to re-create the application.
+To do this there are two files under the `vertx/env` directory

+    OPENSHIFT_VERTX_VERSION
+    OPENSHIFT_VERTX_MILESTONE

+These two values make up the Vert.x distribution that will be downloaded and installed into `vertx/usr`.
+After changing these values restart the application and you should now be running the new version.

+**_Note_: To save space, the cartridge will remove any vert.x installations under this directory once the application is restarted.**

 ## TODO

 - Support maven project so module/zip is built when code is pushed to OpenShift.